Piritiz passive GPS tracker — battery-powered device, movement-triggered location updatesCategoriesTrailer Tracking

 Insurance premium reductions may be available from carriers that recognize tracked equipment presents lower theft risk than unmonitored assets.
 While specific premium impacts vary by insurer and policy terms, some construction equipment owners secure favorable rates by demonstrating they’ve implemented theft prevention technology across their fleet.
 The combination of lower premiums and reduced deductible payments when theft does occur creates ongoing financial benefit beyond the operational advantages of tracking.

 Battery replacement costs deserve consideration in the total cost analysis, as tracking systems with short battery life create ongoing maintenance expenses and labor requirements.
-The 90-day battery life advantage of superior passive GPS tracking dramatically reduces these recurring costs compared to systems requiring monthly battery changes.
+The up to 5-year battery life life advantage of superior passive GPS tracking dramatically reduces these recurring costs compared to systems requiring monthly battery changes.
 For a fleet of 50 pieces of heavy machinery, the difference between monthly and quarterly battery service represents hundreds of hours of technician time annually—a substantial hidden cost that inferior tracking systems impose on operations.

 Security Best Practices for Tracked Heavy Machinery